dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 }
 ```

-Having both XML files created, the dependencies properly imported, and the `Application` class properly configured, we are ready to start developing JSF application on Spring Boot.
+Having both *XML* files created, the dependencies properly imported, and the `Application` class configured, we are ready to start developing *JSF* applications on Spring Boot.

-## Creating a JSF and Spring Boot App
+## Creating a JSF App on Spring Boot

 As we are going to develop an simple application that lists and persists products, we are going to start by creating the `Product` entity.
 For starters, create the `Product.java` file in the `com.auth0.samples.bootfaces` package.
 This entity will have the following code: